 This is to ensure that funds are allocated across all the strategic areas of the competition.
 All successful applications must meet the required quality threshold.

-How we allocate research funding to institutions
+How Research England allocates funding to institutions

 Research England uses a different process.
 Most of its funding is allocated to eligible higher education institutions based on the Research Excellence Framework assessment.